Old Crawfordsville High School: Central School

-Crawfordsville High School
+Former Crawfordsville High School

 In 1910 construction began on a new school on the Central School's property along Jefferson Street.
 The new building became known as Crawfordsville High School.
 The following year, 1911, the boys' basketball team won the first Indiana High School Boys Basketball Tournament.

 In 1914 the high school was remodeled to include the extension of wings on either side of the main building.
 Construction work began in 1919 to add more classrooms and a 2,500-seat auditorium to the school.
 (The old Central School building was demolished to provide space for the auditorium addition.)
 In 1941 a Works Projects Administration project included the construction of eight classrooms and a gymnasium on the south side of the school.

 The Class of 1921 was the first to receive their high school diplomas in the new auditorium.
 The Class of 1976 became the high school's 100th graduating class.

 In 1993 classes moved to a new Crawfordsville High School facility at One Athenian Drive, along State Road 47, near the city's southwest corner.